top of page

 5. Today, it’s the same; while there may be many righteous people in a country, God will still judge it because of the sinful and immoral decisions its leaders and the majority of the people make.

-6. Israel didn’t return to be a nation again until 1948, and this was due to God’s sovereign plan for them.
-God prophesied that He would bring them back again to be a nation and it’s a miracle that after almost 2,000 years, this has been fulfilled.
+6. Israel didn’t return to being a nation until 1948, and this was due to God’s sovereign plan for them.
+God prophesied that He would bring them back again, and it’s a miracle that after almost 2,000 years, this has been fulfilled.
 This is unheard of in the history of any civilization.

 7. However, the price Israel paid for their rejection of Christ cost them dearly and should be a warning to us today as well.